telehash/telehash.github.io/v3/e3x/compression.md

 ## `1` CBOR encoded

-The value `1` signals support of [CBOR based](http://cbor.io) payloads, the bytes are interpreted as a stream of CBOR values instead of LOB encoding.
+The value `1` signals support of [CBOR](http://cbor.io) payloads, the bytes are interpreted as a stream of CBOR values instead of LOB encoding.

 * first value is always channel id ("c", unsigned int)
 * [optional] byte string of a payload LOB packet